|

 Ed's Bungalow Home in Santa Rosa, CA

-Ed's Dept. Store Bookkeeping-Accountant Wife Doris (Frances McDormand)
+Ed's Dept. Store Bookkeeping-Accountant Unfaithful Wife Doris Crane (Frances

 Bald, Shady Businessman-Salesman Creighton Tolliver (Jon Polito)

-Ed Expressing Interest To Tolliver's Business Proposition in
+In a Hotel Room, Ed Expressing Interest To Tolliver's Business Proposition

 Ed with Upset Wife Doris During Blackmailing Incident

-After Receiving Money From Ed, Tolliver Insisted He Was Legitimate
+After Receiving the Embezzled Blackmail Money From Ed, Tolliver Insisted

-Dave Physically Attacking Ed For His Complicity in Blackmail Scheme
+Dave Physically Attacking Ed For His Complicity in the Blackmail Scheme

 Doris in the County Jail, Charged With Embezzlement and Dave's Homicide